-Chapter 37 from the Ama audiobook
+Chapter 37 of Ama

 Lucia ran over to the carriage and retrieved the old man’s walking cane, and then hurried back and gave it to Jason.
 She helped him to his feet.

 He leaned hard on the cane.
 “Thanks.
 We need to get moving before one of those damn things comes to claim him,” he said, pointing to the screamer with a nod as he walked towards it.

 He picked up the hunting knife lying next to Lee’s body and removed the screwdriver from his head.
 He stood and looked at the screamer for a moment, studying Lee’s pained expression—a happy witness to his agony—before stumbling back to the carriage and around to the remains of the old man.

 They both looked down at the decapitated head and watched as the lips moved with unheard obscenities.

 “How is that possible?”
 Lucia asked.
 “He’s no longer connected to the rest of his body, but he still looks as if he’s breathing and… Oh, God, he’s trying to speak.”

 Jason smiled.
 “Told you I’m taking your ride, Pops.”

 “I’ll help you.
 We don’t need to ride there.
 It’ll be slow going, but together we’ll make it.”